-The City plans to build a new police station with a multistory parking structure at a different location than the current north-end station near North Seattle Community College.
-"Predesign" – the first step in designing and building this new facility – involves many things, including:
+The City plans to build a new police station with a multistory parking structure at a different location than the current north-end station near North Seattle College.
+"Predesign" – the first step in designing and building this new facility – concluded in the second quarter of 2014, followed by the "Schematic Design" phase.
+Schematic Design involves many things, including:

-The City is assembling an architecture and engineering team so building predesign can begin this year, instead of waiting for purchase of an actual site.
+The City assembled an architecture and engineering team so building predesign could begin in 2014, instead of waiting for purchase of an actual site.
 SRG Partnership, chosen through a competitive "Request for Qualifications" process, is leading the architecture and engineering team.
-To further accelerate the schedule, per City Council direction, the facility will be constructed under the GC/CM process (general contractor/construction manager selected early in design process vs. traditional design-bid-build).
-FAS anticipates having the general contractor on board by next fall.
+The facility will be constructed under the GC/CM process (general contractor/construction manager selected early in design process vs. traditional design-bid-build).
+On July 24, 2015, the City officially confirmed the selection of Turner Construction as the GC/CM for the project, following a competitive process.

-The preliminary plans for a new North Precinct Station, which will be reviewed and confirmed during predesign, call for:
+The preliminary plans for a new North Precinct Station, which are currently under development, call for:

-- A 60,000+ square foot building with a useful life of 30 to 50 years that will accommodate up to 370 officers and civilian staff.
+- A 105,000 square foot building with a useful life of 30 to 50 years with a flexible layout that can accommodate growth based on staff projections for the year 2038.

 - A building constructed to essential facility standards capable of withstanding an earthquake load higher than most buildings.
 These design specifications affect most components of a building to ensure an essential facility remains operable after an earthquake.